 Third-party APIs integrated into the eCommerce stores for various features and functions actually helps developers from various backgrounds collaborate for creating modular solutions and making them available for different industry-specific applications.
 This is why an API built for payment processing can actually be used by a retail shopping store and a booking app.

 If you are using Shopify eCommerce platform for your new online store, you must have known about the hundreds of APIs that are ready to integrate eCommerce-specific features and functions to your store.
 Obviously, as a startup, you may find it a little difficult to choose the appropriate APIs and deliver a seamless shopping experience to your customers.
-It is advisable to opt for any of the expert Shopify API integration services to deal with these challenges.
+It is advisable to opt for any of the expert shipping api integration services to deal with these challenges.